 Which still begs the question (for those of you that are still here and not completely bored out of your mind); am I afraid/scared/intimated by “the cold”?
 For the nth time, you can be the judge.

 I have actively participated/driven my dune buggy in Christmas parades in both Wilmington (NC), and Atlantic Beach (NC).
 My dune buggy did not (and does not currently, as of 04/18/2019) have any sort of hard/enclosed roof or enclosed soft top; however I do have 2 wakeboards mounted just above to serve as a partial sun block.

 I have windsurfed in winter conditions when the average person may have been bundled up in front of the fire (see photo below).
-I have jumped (skydiving) all through the winter months as my 4-way RW team (for the unwashed, this refers to Relative Work, for the unwashed) team did our best to prepare for an upcoming national competition.
+I have jumped (skydiving) all through the winter months as my 4-way RW team (for the unwashed, this refers to Relative Work; creating a series of formations in freefall) prepared for the upcoming USPA (United States Parachute Association) national competition.

-Let’s break this down; shall we?
+Let’s break down this skydiving stuff; shall we?
 Our competition training jumps were from 9000 feet (about 50 seconds freefall; give or take).
 Common knowledge is that there is approximately a 3 degree drop per 1000 feet in elevation (I’ll do the math for you, that approximately a -27 degree difference from the ground up, during any sort of weather condition).
 Our aircraft (Cessna 182) usually cruised at an airspeed on jump run, say, between 90mph and 100mph.
 During jump run, the jump door (hinged at the top, just below the wing) was open the entire time as we approached the exit point.